To enroll in a private lesson, you will need to complete the CHASS Enrollment Request with the information of the class you would like to enroll in.

 Gary has had a long and illustrious career in the big band world including performances with the orchestras of Jimmy Dorsey, Tommy Dorsey, Ray McKinley, Tex Beneke, Stan Kenton, Ray Anthony, Benny Goodman, Xavier Cugat, Woody Herman, Louis Bellson, Bill Holman, Bob Florence, Buddy Childers and many more.
 Many years of performing every Broadway show that has toured Los Angeles are as well.

 In addition to trombone, Gary also plays bass trombone and euphonium.
 As an active clinician for Yamaha, (http://www.yamaha.com/artists/artistdetailb.html?CNTID=5162744&CTID=5070310) Gary participates in music education programs as a judge for jazz festivals, band and orchestra festivals, private teaching of the low brass instruments, and traveled throughout the country conducting various clinics.

 Presently, Gary Tole is producing many internationally acclaimed artists.
-He is well established in this arena and recognized for his outstanding production work, all recorded, mixed and mastered at Capitol Records in Hollywood California.
-All total, Gary has been nominated for 9 Grammy’s over the last 10 years including his latest production, a Gospel album by Michel Bell “My Angel” with a 43 piece orchestra.
+He is well established in this arena and recognized for his outstanding production work, all recorded, mixed, and mastered at Capitol Records in Hollywood California.
+All in total, Gary has been nominated for 9 Grammy’s over the last 10 years including his latest production, a Gospel album by Michel Bell “My Angel” with a 43-piece orchestra.

 Lisa Geering Tomoff, Oboe